luiscruz/course_sustainableSE/2025/p1_measuring_software/g13/g13_backend_frameworks.md

 # Methodology
-In this section, the tools utilized to carried out the experiments, the experimental setup and procedure, and the hardware we used to derive our results are elaborated.

 ## Tools
 To measure the energy consumption of **Flask**, **Express.js**, and **Springboot**, we set up a reproducible testing repository with minimal external interference.
 Let's take a closer look at how we organized the experiment!

 [**Energibridge**](https://github.com/tdurieux/energibridge) is a command-line tool for measuring the energy consumption of computer processes that can be integrated into a containerized development pipeline.
 In our case, the process would be the currently running server.
 The tool outputs the values as `.csv` files, allowing you to track your operations' "energy footprint".

-For each framework, we use the [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html) as it is lightweight and comes installed in most Unix systems.
+For each framework, we use the [**Apache Benchmark**](https://httpd.apache.org/docs/2.4/programs/ab.html) as it is lightweight and comes installed in most Unix systems.
 Using this benchmarking tool, we can specify the amount of requests we want to be made concurrently.
-In our case, we make 10,000 requests with 150 concurrent requests.
+As it is a simple command-line tool, this way we also mitigate the unnecessary overhead that some load-testing frameworks can have which might affect energy readings. in In our case, we make 10,000 requests with 150 concurrent requests.

 ## Experimental Setup